 Buy travel insurance – You never know what could happen on the road.
 Get travel insurance so that if something happens to you or you break your camera, you’re covered.
 It’s only a few dollars a day.
 Don’t be an idiot.

-Bring basic first-aid – Cuts and scraps happen and you can get what you need anywhere in the world, but it’s still good to carry bandages, antibacterial cream, and some hydrocortisone cream just in case.
+Bring basic first-aid – Cuts and scrapes happen, and you can get what you need anywhere in the world, but it’s still good to carry bandages, antibacterial cream, and some hydrocortisone cream just in case.
 Also carry duct tape — you’ll never know when it’ll come in handy.

 Get off the beaten path – London, Paris, and the temples of Kyoto are all amazing for a reason, but get off the beaten path, go away from the crowds, and explore on your own.
 Find something new, stick out, meet the locals, and discover.
 The road less traveled is usually a good one.